LOS ANGELES (KABC) -- A jury has found the former boyfriend of family and sex therapist Amie Harwick guilty of murdering her in February 2020.

 The Los Angeles jury issued guilty verdicts for first-degree murder and burglary at the conclusion of the trial of 45-year-old Gareth Pursehouse.

 He potentially faces life in prison at sentencing.

-The victim was 38-year-old Amie Harwick, who lived in the Hollywood Hills and worked as a family and sex therapist.
-Harwick was haunted by one of her own past relationships in the weeks leading up to her death.
+Harwick, 38, lived in the Hollywood Hills and worked as a family and sex therapist.
+She was haunted by one of her own past relationships in the weeks leading up to her death.

 Pursehouse and Harwick dated for a year and a half.
 In 2012 Harwick filed restraining orders against him, saying he was physically and emotionally abusive.
 They wouldn't see each other until 2020, when fate forced their paths cross at a convention.

-In the defense's closing arguments today, attorney Robin Bernstein-Lev described Pursehouse as a man in crisis, suggesting he had no closure after the breakup with Harwick.
+In the defense's closing arguments earlier this week, attorney Robin Bernstein-Lev described Pursehouse as a man in crisis, suggesting he had no closure after the breakup with Harwick.